 Whether you were hurt in a devastating vehicle crash, crushed by a piece of heavy machinery, injured by a defective or malfunctioning product, or the victim of medical malpractice or any other accident, Wilt Injury Lawyers is prepared to fight on your behalf.

 Do I have to go to the hospital after an accident even if I feel fine?

 Legally, no you do not have to go to the hospital.
 However, it is of utmost importance to your health that you be cleared medically.
 Not all injuries will be noticeable right away, such as cases of whiplash, organ failure, or concussion, for example.
 In these cases, it’s better to be safe than sorry and ensure that any injuries are diagnosed and treated in a timely manner – even if you “feel fine” in the immediate moments after the incident.

 Do you take car, truck, and motorcycle accident cases in Kentucky?

 Vehicle accidents are a leading cause of injury and death in Kentucky.
 Establishing liability, or fault, is a critical component to any car, truck, or motorcycle case, and it may not always be easy to tell who the negligent party is.
 An experienced auto accident lawyer can help determine who is liable and build your case for damages, so you are not stuck footing the bill for the losses you sustain.

-At Wilt & Associates, we represent victims of traffic accidents in Louisville, Lexington, and throughout the Commonwealth.
+At Wilt Injury Lawyers, we represent victims of traffic accidents in Louisville, Lexington, and throughout the Commonwealth.
 We have secured significant awards on behalf of our clients – often at full policy limits for settlements – for their medical expenses, lost wages, property losses, and pain and suffering.
 You can rely on us to help you if you were injured in a:

 The facts about wrecks